 Counselling psychologists, forensic psychologists, clinical neuropsychologists and organisational psychologists are all examples of other types of psychologists who have additional post-graduate training in a specialised area.

 Psychologists cannot prescribe medication, or provide any medical intervention or “advice” (that’s what a Psychiatrist does).
-However they have extensive training in non-medical interventions including a thorough knowledge of “normal” psychological development as well as abnormal psychology.
+However, they have extensive training in non-medical interventions including a thorough knowledge of “normal” psychological development as well as abnormal psychology.

-They usually offer 50-60 minute appointments, so they tend to do a more in-depth analysis of the issue/problem and can teach the patients skills to cope/manage.
+As a Psychologist, your day will involve seeing patients and helping them overcome any issues they are struggling with.
+Psychologists usually offer 50-60 minute appointments, so they tend to do a more in-depth analysis of the issue/problem and can teach the patients skills to cope/manage.
 Psychologists and Psychiatrists often work closely together.

 If all of that university study has put you off, then a career in Counselling is no less rewarding.
 The huge benefit of counselling is that it allows you to specialise.